brytebee/bubble_sort/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/brytebee/Afro-Music-Concert/issues).
+Feel free to check the [Pull page](https://github.com/brytebee/bubble_sort/pulls/1).

 ## Show your support